devco/Trilogy/README.md

     <field or alias> <operator = "="> <value = "?">

 A `field` is just a field name.
 Nothing special.
-An `operator` can is a special token that is used by the driver to convert to a valid operator for the backend it represents.
-The `value` can either be another field reference, or a placeholder ( ? ).
+An `operator` is a special token that is used by the driver to convert to a valid operator for the backend it represents.
+The `value` can either be another field reference, or a `?` placeholder.

 *Any source, field, alias or non-placeholder value is automatically quoted.*